-We train our models on 10,000 images of the \textbf{SALICON}~\cite{salicon} dataset, which consists of diverse context-rich images from the MS COCO dataset~\cite{mscoco}.
+We report the performance of our methods on three publicly available saliency detection benchmarks.
+We train our models on 10,000 images of the \textbf{SALICON}~\citep{salicon} dataset, which consists of diverse context-rich images from the MS COCO dataset~\citep{mscoco}.
 Human attention was measured with a crowd-sourced mouse tracking experiment.
-The resulting pseudo-fixations highly correlate with eye fixations~\cite{salicon}.
+The resulting pseudo-fixations highly correlate with eye fixations~\citep{salicon}.
 The dataset contains 10,000 training, 5,000 validation, and 5,000 test images, which makes it the largest saliency detection dataset to date.
 The ground truth of the official SALICON test set is not released but predictions can be submitted for evaluation on the LSUN challenge website\footnote{https://competitions.codalab.org/competitions/17136}.

-We also fine-tune our SALICON-trained models on the \textbf{MIT1003} dataset~\cite{Judd_2009}, which consists of 1003 everyday scenes collected from Flickr and LabelMe, and evaluate them on the commonly used validation partition of MIT1003, and on the official \textbf{MIT300} test set, which contains 300 natural images.
+We also fine-tune our SALICON-trained models on the \textbf{MIT1003} dataset~\citep{Judd_2009}, which consists of 1003 everyday scenes collected from Flickr and LabelMe, and evaluate them on the commonly used validation partition of MIT1003, and on the official \textbf{MIT300} test set, which contains 300 natural images.
 MIT300\footnote{https://saliency.tuebingen.ai} is one of the benchmark test sets in the MIT/Tubingen Saliency Benchmark and is commonly used to compare state-of-the-art models.
 Note that we train, validate and test our models on the same data partitions as all the other state-of-the-art models.

-In addition, we fine-tune our model on the \textbf{CAT2000}~\cite{cat2000} dataset, which comprises 2000 training and 2000 test images organized in 20 diverse categories, such as \textit{Action, Cartoon, Indoor, Outdoor, Social} and \textit{Line drawings}.
+In addition, we fine-tune our model on the \textbf{CAT2000}~\citep{cat2000} dataset, which comprises 2000 training and 2000 test images organized in 20 diverse categories, such as \textit{Action, Cartoon, Indoor, Outdoor, Social} and \textit{Line drawings}.
 As the official test split of CAT2000 is not available anymore, we report the performance of our model and of the state-of-the-art methods on a random split of 25 validation images per category.
-The same images were used for all methods, and they were not used in the training/validation process.
+The same images were used for all methods, and they were not used in the training/validation.